Vadim-Borovikov/SendSMS/README.md

 # Actual SendSMS implementation
 While this project is a WebAPI/DB wrapper around sending SMS, it can not send real SMS.
-To make it actually work, one should add an `ISMSSender` implementation and replace `DummySMSSender` creation in _SendSMS.WebAPI/BusinessLogic/DataManager.cs_ with it.
+To make it actually work, one should add an `ISMSSender` implementation and replace `DummySMSSender` unity mapping in _web.config_ with it.

 # Technology stack
 - C# 6.0
 - .NET Web API (Framework 4.5)
 - ReSharper
 - Entity Framework Code First
+- Unity IoC-container
 - MySQL

 # Possible optimizations